achernodub/targer/README.md

 }
 ```

-You can access the code for web application and web service at https://github.com/uhh-lt/targer.
+Web application lives in a separate repository but is also part of the TARGER project,
-This web applcation lives in a separate repository from the but is also part of the TARGER project.
+you can access the code at https://github.com/uhh-lt/targer.
+There you will find
-There you will find instructions on how to run this web application locally.
+instructions on how to run this web application locally.
+Alternatively you can
-Alternatively you can just access it using the following URL: http://ltdemos.informatik.uni-hamburg.de/targer/.
+just access it using the following URL: http://ltdemos.informatik.uni-hamburg.de/targer/.

 # Design